Chapter 5 Population structure

 bigSNP

-object while accounting for the LD problem by using clumping (not pruning, cf. this vignette) and an automatic detection and removal of long-range LD regions.In Privé, Luu, Vilhjálmsson, et al. (2020), I improved the implementation of an algorithm, pcadapt, to detect variants associated with population structure (could be considered as a GWAS for population structure).
+object while accounting for the LD problem by using clumping (not pruning, cf. this vignette) and an automatic detection and removal of long-range LD regions.In Privé, Luu, Vilhjálmsson, et al. (2020), I improved the implementation of the pcadapt algorithm, which detects variants associated with population structure (i.e. some kind of GWAS for population structure).

 In Privé, Luu, Blum, et al. (2020), I extended {bigsnpr} to also be able to run PCA on PLINK bed files directly with a small percentage of missing values, and investigated best practices for PCA in more detail.

-In Privé, Aschard, et al. (2022) and Privé (2022), I showed how to use PCA for ancestry inference, including grouping individuals in homogeneous ancestry groups, and inferring ancestry proportions from allele frequencies only (see this vignette).
+In Privé, Aschard, et al. (2022) and Privé (2022), I showed how to use PCA for ancestry inference, including grouping individuals in homogeneous ancestry groups, and inferring ancestry proportions from genotype data but also from allele frequencies only (see this vignette).

 5.2 Example